Thank you for your interest in Breast Patient Navigator Certification

 Application/Registration is required at least 1 week prior to testing at each location.
 Those who need an accommodation and can supply appropriate documentation can reach out to the certification manager at email@example.com for assistance.
 NCBC abides by the ADA requirements for testing accommodations.
 For a list of required documents, visit https://www.ada.gov/regs2014/testing_accommodations.html.

-Exam study material will be sent as a pdf via email within 7 days of registration.
+Exam handbook will be sent as a pdf via email within 7 days of registration.
 If you do not receive it in this time frame, please check your junk mail and then if you still don't see it please call the office.

 Test results will be sent via email within 3 weeks of taking the exam.